 The locking mechanism is a type specific to SOG called the arc-lock.
 This is reminiscent of Benchmade’s axis lock in that it is a modified piston lock.
 If I’m honest, I prefer Benchmade’s axis lock slightly because the angle of attack to actuate the mechanism is more comfortable for me, but SOG’s version does the trick just fine as well.
 The handle is FRN, also known as fiberglass reinforced nylon.
 It is a very robust material that is similar to G10 in many ways in terms of performance.
 This particular knife has nice texturing so grip is ample.
 The weight on the Mini Vulcan is 3.4 ounces, so pretty light.
 It should also be mentioned that the knife is made in Japan.

-The Mini Vulcan gets great reviews from users and one can be purchased for roughly 90 bucks.
+The Mini Vulcan gets great reviews from users and is well worth the price.
 At this price it represents good value.
 I would recommend it as an every day carry knife, a backpacking knife, or a camping knife.

 Spyderco Manix 2

 The Spyderco Manix 2 is an awesome knife.
 The S30V hollow-ground blade comes in at 3.375″ and sports a plain edge.
 The blade also has the signature thumb hole that Spyderco pioneered as a deployment mechanism.
 The thumb hole is by far my favorite blade deployment mechanism from any manufacturer due to its ease of use, minimal grip change required, and accurate precision when trying to get the blade open quickly.